ArtoymRu/accent-conversion/README.md

 # accent conversion

-Here are some examples for Université Grenoble Alpes Masther Thesis on accent conversion using style transfer approach.
+here are some examples for Université Grenoble Alpes masther thesis on accent conversion using style transfer approach.